-ziopia, inco Jugos Battery is low.
+ziopia, mee ougue - Battery is low.
 The battery is dead.
 Check connections!
 You are attempting to connect the camera to a printer while the camera's USB settings are not Cannot correct image!
 Keystone correction cannot be performed for some reason.
 The image will be stored as-is, without correction (pages 97, 99). compatible with the USB system of the printer (page 171). • You are attempting to connect to a computer that does not have a USB driver installed (page 192).
 Can not find the file.
 The camera cannot find a image specified by the slideshow "Images" setting.
 Specify another image (page 144).
-File could not be saved because battery is low.
 The battery is dead, so the recorded image could not be saved.
 You are attempting to save a BEST SHOT scene when there are already 999 scenes in the "SCENE" folder (page 93).
 You are attempting to copy a FAVORITE file when the "FAVORITE" folder already contains 9999 files (page 158).
 Folder cannot be created.
 This message appears when you try to record an image while there are 9,999 files stored in the 999th folder.
 If you want to record more files, delete files you no longer need (page 154).
 Card ERROR Some problem occurred with the memory card.
 Turn off the camera, and remove and then reinsert the memory card.
 If the same message appears, format the memory card (page 177).
 LENS ERROR This message appears and the camera turns off whenever lens performs some unexpected operation If the same message appears after you turn power back on, contact your retailer or a CASIO service center.
-Formatting the and Polyac formatting the second sec Load paper!
+Formatting the memory card deletes all files on Load paper!
 The camera is in the Printer mode, and the printer is out of paper. the memory card.
-Before formatting, try transferring recoverable files to a computer or some other storage device.
+Before formatting, try transferring recoverable files to a computer of some other storage device.
 Memory Full Memory is full.
 If you want to record more files, delete files you no longer need (page 154).
 No Favorites file!
 There is no FAVORITE file.